 Most wetsuits are constructed of neoprene, which is a synthetic rubber material of chloroprene that is resistant to degradation, so they last a long time.
 While trapping the warm water next to your body it keeps all of the cold water outside of the suit.
 Neoprene has tiny air pockets to minimize your body’s heat loss to cold water.
 Neoprene is kind stretchy and the best wetsuits will be more stretchy in areas you need it most, like your knees and elbows.
 This allows full movement while in a wetsuit.

+Always be prepared in order to maintain your pool safe from any flood damage by reaching pool cleaning and repair service.
 The neoprene varies in thicknesses from 2mm to 6mm.
 In cold weather, you’ll likely need a 5 to 6mm thickness in a full-length wetsuit with boots, gloves and a hood.

 What Are The Numbers All About?